You are here

-Oregon College of Art and Craft offers two Master of Fine Arts programs and a Post-Baccalaureate Certificate in contemporary Craft for those seeking to advance their studies beyond the bachelor's level.
+Oregon College of Art and Craft offers three Master of Fine Arts programs and a Post-Baccalaureate Certificate in contemporary Craft for those seeking to advance their studies beyond the bachelor's level.

 To request a Graduate Studies view book of the programs and receive future notications about the programs such as scholarships and events, please provide your contact information by completing an Inquiry Form.

 November 12th at 2pm RSVP NOW!